The revised contract and enhanced compensation position Mark Dantonio and his coaching staff in the upper tier of the Big Ten.

 In 2011, thanks to its 33-30 triple-overtime victory over Georgia in the 2012 Outback Bowl, Michigan State (11-3) finished No. 10 in the final USA TODAY Coaches Poll and No. 11 in the final Associated Press Poll.
 It marked MSU's third Top 10 finish in the history of the USA TODAY Coaches Poll and its first since 1999 (No. 7 with a 10-2 record).
 It also marked the third time in the last four years that MSU has appeared in the final polls, as the Spartans ranked No. 24 (both polls; 9-4 record) at the conclusion of the 2008 season and No. 14 (both polls; 11-2 record) in 2010.

-Michigan State's 11 wins in 2011 tied the school single-season record, as the Spartans became bowl eligible for a school-record fifth consecutive year.
+Michigan State's 11 wins in 2011 tied a then-school record, as the Spartans became bowl eligible for a school-record fifth consecutive year.
 MSU won the Big Ten Legends Division title outright with a 7-1 conference record, improving to 14-2 in Big Ten play during the 2010 and 2011 seasons.
 The Spartans came up just short of their first Rose Bowl appearance since 1988, falling to Wisconsin, 42-39, in the inaugural Big Ten Championship Game.

 Michigan State defeated five bowl-bound teams, including a victory over the Badgers earlier in the season on Oct.
 22 in Spartan Stadium, 37-31, on a last-second, 44-yard touchdown pass from Kirk Cousins to Keith Nichol.
 MSU also beat No. 11 Michigan for the fourth-straight year on Oct.
 15 in Spartan Stadium, 28-14, a first for the program since 1959-62.
 Other landmark victories included a 10-7 win at Ohio State on Oct.
 1, MSU's first win in Ohio Stadium since 1998, and a 37-21 victory at Iowa on Nov.
 12, the Spartans' first triumph in Kinnick Stadium since 1989.